-Enjoy a warm bowl of soothing mutton soup, made with tender mutton simmered with aromatics and whole spices.
-The hearty Pakistani soup is healthy, filling, and delicious!
+Enjoy a comforting bowl of mutton soup, a soothing Pakistani bone broth made by slowly simmering tender mutton with aromatics and whole spices.

 What is Mutton Soup Made From?